 This is a terrific dish to take to social gatherings because it’s so easy to make, and the color makes for a beautiful table display.

-Recently, the fat-free bottled Italian dressing I used for this began to add a tiny bit of oil, so I decided to try using my Oil-Free, 3-Ingredient Salad Dressing with this recipe.
+Recently, the fat-free bottled Italian dressing I used for this began to add a tiny bit of oil.
+Bummer!
+So, I decided to try using my Oil-Free, 3-Ingredient Salad Dressing with this recipe.
 I tried it out on a classroom full of Food for Life participants and they loved it!

 It’s so easy to make with only 3 ingredients–balsamic vinegar, Dijon mustard, and maple syrup.